There's an elephant in the meditation room.

 We're introducing three optional ideas which have been designed to complement your daily meditation practice — not commercialize it.

-Over the next six months we’re introducing three new ideas.
-All of them are optional and have been designed to preserve the spiritual nature of our community.
+We’re introducing three new ideas, all of them are optional, and designed to preserve the spiritual nature of our community.

 Many in our community write in wanting additional features.
 But because everyone has a different daily meditation practice, everyone wants different things.